ResearchComputing/Documentation/docs/programming/parallel-programming-fundamentals.md

 __Shared Memory Model:__

-In a shared memory model all processors to have access to a pool of common memory that they can freely use.
+In a shared memory model, all processors to have access to a pool of common memory that they can freely use.

 ![](https://hpc.llnl.gov/sites/default/files/shared_mem.gif "shared memory model")